What's Hot

 DDT, a pesticide and likely carcinogen, saved the lives of hundreds of thousands of people in India as cheap and effective malaria preventative.

-Today, we can see how one technology, Facebook groups, can both help parents of children with rare conditions and radicalize political radicals.
+Today, we can see how one Technology, Facebook groups, can help parents of children with rare conditions and radicalize political radicals.

-There is no absolute good or bad here; rather, it is a question of how excellent or harmful a technology is in a certain setting.
+There is no absolute good or bad here; instead, it is a question of how excellent or harmful Technology is in a particular setting.

-This highlights a dilemma that internet corporations are all too frequently afraid to address.
+Highlights a dilemma internet corporations are too frequently afraid to address.

-Bill Buxton said, “The dirty little secret of highly competent individuals is what we’ve had to neglect to achieve that.”
+Bill Buxton said, “The dirty little secret of highly competent individuals is what we’ve neglected to achieve.”

 He is the lead researcher at Microsoft Research and one of the developers of the multitouch interface.

-There have been numerous examples of this failure in the last year, ranging from successful Russian social media influence tactics to Tesla’s failure.
+Numerous examples of this failure have occurred in the last year, ranging from successful Russian social media influence tactics to Tesla’s loss.

 2. ‘Necessity is the mother of invention.’

 Yes, that’s the opposite of how you remember it.
-Prof. Kranzberg remarked that “any technical invention appears to require other technical advances in order to be truly successful.”
+Prof. Kranzberg remarked, “Any technical invention appears to require other technical advances to be truly successful.”

-In today’s world, the smartphone has necessitated a plethora of different Working in technology, ranging from phone cases to 5G wireless.
+In today’s world, the smartphone has necessitated many different Working in Technology, ranging from phone cases to 5G wireless.

 Apple’s remedy for obsessively looking at your phone?
 A smartwatch that you can look at 100 times per day.